From forests to forks: Honouring Jane Goodall

 When we think of Jane Goodall, we picture her in the forests of Gombe, observing chimpanzees with awe and determination.
 Her decades of work transformed the way we understand wildlife, conservation, and our role in the natural world.
 She showed that empathy, patience, and respect are essential tools for safeguarding life on Earth.

-With her passing this week, I’ve been reflecting on Jane’s life.
-What if her legacy had a next chapter, looking closer to home - at the choices we make every day, especially the food we eat?
+With her passing this week, I’ve been reflecting on Jane’s life and ongoing legacy.
+Looking closer to home - what if her legacy could help us reflect on the choices we make every day, especially the food we eat?

 Seeing the World Through Jane’s Eyes